Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

-Through the sacrificial covenant death of God's Only Son, we have been brought and bought out of the land of Egypt, a metaphor for the world, and out of the house of bondage, a metaphor for the subjugation of our flesh and sin.
+Through the sacrificial covenant death of God's Only Son, we have been brought and bought out of the land of Egypt (the world) and house of bondage (sin).

-It is difficult for us to understand and admit that we are ruled by anything other than ourselves.
-In John chapter eight, Jesus is speaking with some Jews, whom the text says believed in Him along with the religious folk who didn't, and He states to those who believe.
+It isn't easy to understand and admit that we are ruled by anything other than ourselves.
+In John chapter eight, Jesus is speaking with some Jews, whom the text says believed in Him, and the religious folk who didn't, and He states the following to those who believe.